-1. Affordable Housing Projects: The EIFD will prioritize and implement a 20% affordable housing set-aside, based on all funds generated, for the acquisition, construction, or rehabilitation of housing within City of Carson for persons of very low, low, and moderate income, for rent or purchase.
-The 20% set-aside of all annual Carson EIFD

-- 2. Victoria Golf Course Approved Remediation and Infrastructure Projects: After the allocation of the affordable housing set-aside, fifty percent (50%) of all annual Carson EIFD revenues will be allocated to the Victoria Golf Course Approved Remediation and Infrastructure Projects up to \$10,000,000.
+- 1. Affordable Housing Projects: The EIFD will prioritize and implement a 20% affordable housing set-aside, based on all funds generated, for the acquisition, construction, or rehabilitation of housing within City of Carson for persons of very low, low, and moderate income, for rent or purchase.
+The 20% set-aside of all annual Carson EIFD revenues is a condition required by the County in return for their participation in the Carson EIFD and is applicable throughout the life of the EIFD.
+The PFA will coordinate with the City of Carson and the Carson Housing Authority for implementation and administration of these funds and projects. - 2.
+Victoria Golf Course Approved Remediation and Infrastructure Projects: After the allocation of the affordable housing set-aside, fifty percent (50%) of all annual Carson EIFD revenues will be allocated to the Victoria Golf Course Approved Remediation and Infrastructure Projects up to \$10,000,000.
 The \$10,000,000 amount is a condition required by the County in return for their participation in the Carson EIFD.
 If The Creek at Dominguez Hills or another vertical development at the same location, in case the Creek at Dominguez Hills does not move forward, is not substantially completed by December 31, 2032, any funds remaining from the allocation shall be remitted back to the Carson EIFD.
-Remitted funds may be spent on EIFD eligible projects mutually agreed to by the City and County. - 3.
-Brownfield Site Remediation/Roadway/Pedestrian/Bicycle/Streetscape/ Beautification Improvements ("Improvements"): Following the annual allocation of funding to the affordable housing set-aside and allocation of 50% of remaining revenues to Victoria Golf Course Approved Remediation and Infrastructure Projects (up to \$10,000,000), the remaining EIFD funding will be available for Improvements.
+Remitted funds may be spent on EIFD eligible projects mutually agreed to by the City and County.

+3. Brownfield Site Remediation/Roadway/Pedestrian/Bicycle/Streetscape/ Beautification Improvements ("Improvements"): Following the annual allocation of funding to the affordable housing set-aside and allocation of 50% of remaining revenues to Victoria Golf Course Approved Remediation and Infrastructure Projects (up to \$10,000,000), the remaining EIFD funding will be available for Improvements.
 Remediation will focus on various contaminated project sites, including former landfill sites.
-Rehabilitation and beautification will focus on numerous targeted corridors serving the District properties, including such tasks as roadway and sidewalk expansions, wayfinding signage, streetlights, utility wraps, benches, street banners, civic art, parks, recreational and improvements. public safety/surveillance enhancements. space neighborhood connectivity improvements, such as pedestrian and bicycle networks and trails.
+Rehabilitation and beautification will focus on numerous targeted corridors serving the District properties, including such tasks as roadway and sidewalk expansions, wayfinding signage, streetlights, utility wraps, benches, street banners, civic art, parks, recreational and improvements, public safety/surveillance enhancements, open space and neighborhood connectivity improvements, such as pedestrian and bicycle networks and trails.